m5c/LobbyService/markdown/game-dev.md

 ## Communication

-The following sections cover the intended messages and communication between LS and game-specfic components.
+The following sections cover the intended messages and communication between LS and game-specific components.

 ### Main workflow